 Obtaining reimbursement for our products may be particularly difficult because of the higher prices often associated with branded drugs and drugs administered under the supervision of a physician.
 We may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of its products, in addition to the costs required to obtain FDA approvals.
 Our product candidates may not be considered medically necessary or cost-effective.
 Obtaining coverage and reimbursement approval of a product from a government or other third-party payor is a time-consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our product on a payor-by-payor basis, with no assurance that coverage and adequate reimbursement will be obtained.
-A payor's decision to provide coverage for a product does not assure that other payors will also provide coverage for the product.
+A payor's decision to provide coverage for a product does not imply that an adequate reimbursement rate will be approved.
+Further, one payor's determination to provide coverage for a product does not assure that other payors will also provide coverage for the product.
 Adequate third party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on its investment in product development.
 If reimbursement is not available or is available only at limited levels, we may not be able to successfully commercialize any product candidate that it successfully develops.